 If you get the PTSD C&P Exam Results BEFORE the Decision, consider this option.
 Seek out a private medical examiner to counter the VA doctor’s opinion.

-So to take this approach, you are going to need 2 things: a copy of your C-File and a copy of your PTSD C&P Exam results.
+So to take this approach, you are going to need at least 3 things: a copy of your C-File, a copy of your PTSD or mental health treatment medical records, and a copy of your PTSD C&P Exam results.

 I hope you followed my suggesting and got a copy of your C-File BEFORE you went to the C&P Exam…but if not, now is a good time to get it.